Overview

 Fees and pricing

-Here’s a quick comparison of how Cash App Taxes stacks up with two major competitors:
+Here is a comparison table of fees among Cash App Taxes and two of its major competitors:

 |---|---|---|---|